diffpy/diffpy.srfit/doc/devmanual/extending.rst

 this dictionary.
 It is up to a ``ProfileGenerator`` that may use the parsed data to define and retrieve usable metadata.

-If the data is not in a form that can be used by a ``ProfileGenerator`` then it is the responsibility of the parser to convert this data to a usable form.
+If the data is not in a form that can be stored in a ``Profile`` then it is the responsibility of the parser to convert this data to a usable form.

 Extending Profiles